-ments is a matter of national importance, and deserves all encouragement.
-Madam De Stäel has said that when the amusements of a people become not only harmless but useful, they will be in the right way to attain all the perfection of which they are capable; and we know, that on the kind of amusements which young people seek, often depends their future destiny Let, therefore, great attention be given to in life. render the amusements of youth such as will be conducive to mental improvement.
-They should be seduced, if I may so say, from the haunts of the sensual by judicious books, pleasing and instructive conversation, well-regulated lyceums and literary associations; and made to prefer the acquisition of knowledge to the gratification of their appetites.
+The cultivation of a taste for intellectual amusements, is a matter of national importance, and deserves all encouragement.
+Madame de Stäel has said, that when the amusements of a people become not only harmless but useful, they will be in the right way to attain all the perfection of which they are capable; and we know that on the kind of amusements which young people seek, often depends their future destiny in life.
+Let, therefore, great attention be given to render the amusements of youth such as will be conducive to mental improvement.
+They should be seduced, if I may so say, from the haunts of the sensual, by judicious books, pleasing and instructive conversation, well-regulated lyceums, and literary associations; and made to prefer the acquisition of knowledge to the gratification of their appetites.
 It is thus that I conceive the cultivation of the mind, at a proper time of life, contributes to produce good health, not only by duly exercising one of the most important organs of the body, but by placing reason and conscience on the throne.
 Hitherto the conduct of many people, in all countries, has been regulated more by their appetites and passions, than by their deliberate opinions of what was right; but the cultivation of the mind will give men more power to lessen the influence of their sensual propensities.